How to Wire a 3-Way Switch: A Step-by-Step NEC Guide

 Common Terminal Identification and Traveler Wires

 Properly identifying the terminals is non-negotiable.
-The common terminal identification is straightforward: it’s typically a darker color, usually black or bronze, and is often set apart from the other two terminals.
+The common terminal identification is typically a darker color, usually black or bronze, and is often set apart from the other two terminals.
 The other two terminals, usually brass-colored, are for the traveler wires.
-These two wires, typically the red and black conductors in a 14/3 and 12/3 NM-B cable, do one job: carry power between the two SPDT switches.
-Getting the travelers mixed up on their terminals doesn’t matter, but connecting a traveler to a common terminal will cause the circuit to fail.
+These traveler conductors are commonly the red and black in a 3-conductor cable (for example, 14/3 or 12/3 NM-B) and carry the connection between the two SPDT switches.
+Getting the travelers swapped between their two traveler terminals usually does not change operation, but mixing a traveler with a common will prevent the circuit from working.

 NEC Compliance for 3-Way Switch Wiring